Simca 1100: Introduction

+When first shown on Sardinia and at the Paris Auto Show in 1967, the 1100 was advanced in design, featuring a hatchback or wagon body, with folding rear seats, front disc brakes, rack and pinion steering, all-around independent front (double wishbones) and rear (semi-trailing arm) suspension, using front and rear torsion bar springs and anti-roll bars.

+Numerous permutations were available, with a manual, automatic, or semi-automatic transmission.
+The engine was slanted to allow for a lower bonnet; and the engine, gearbox, and suspension were carried on a subframe to allow the unibody to be relatively unstressed.
+The body was welded to the frame, not bolted.
+The 1100 was reportedly studied closely by Volkswagen when the latter company was designing its Volkswagen Golf, after having made exclusively rear-engined, rear-wheel-drive vehicles for nearly 25 years, from restarting production of the pre-war developed VW Beetle, until launching the NSU-developed K70 in 1970.

+The "Break", or 1100 four-door 'estate' models were no longer than the hatchbacks, just boxier in shape, and thus more spacious and practical.

 History

 The 1100 was the result of "Project 928", started in 1962, finalized by engineers Philippe Grundeler and Charles Scales.
-The design was a result of Simca's market research in the early 1960s, which showed the increasing popularity of front wheel drive cars that provided better utilization of space and comfort in small cars.
-In Spring 1962, Simca organized a 1966–67 launch of a new range of front wheel drive cars with saloons, estates cars and light commercial vehicles to be included, all fitting into France's 6CV tax class – between the Simca Mille and Simca 1300.
+The design was a result of Simca's market research in the early 1960s, which showed the increasing popularity of front wheel drive cars, that provided better comfort and space utilization in small cars.

+In Spring 1962, Simca organized a project for a new, 1966/–67 launch platform for a range of front wheel drive cars, with saloons, estates cars and light commercial vehicles to be included, all fitting into France's 6CV tax class – between the Simca Mille and the Simca 1300 saloon.

 Both transverse and longitudinal engine placement were tested, and in 1963 the transverse-engine design was approved.
-The Simca 1100 was one of the first designs outside Fiat to feature a transverse engine with an end-on gearbox and unequal length driveshafts (now near-universal amongst small cars), a possible result of Fiat influence as a major shareholder.
+The Simca 1100 was one of the first designs outside Fiat to feature a transverse engine with an end-on gearbox and unequal length driveshafts – now near-universal amongst small cars – a possible result of Fiat's influence as a major shareholder.

+With a modest vehicle length growth of 15 cm, but a very significantly 30 cm longer wheelbase, and over 10 cm (4 in) greater width and height, the new 1100 offered much better interior seating space than the barely shorter small Simca 1000.

-In 1963, Chrysler took a controlling interest in Simca, approving the project in 1964, with a production target of summer 1967.
-The short timetable included developing a new transmission, and using a larger version of the rear engined rear wheel drive Simca Mille (Simca 1000) "Poissy engine", displacing 1118 cc (the Mille used a 1.0 litre engine, the 1500 a 1.5 litre engine).
+In 1963, Chrysler took a controlling interest in Simca, approving the project to progress in 1964, with a production target of summer 1967.
+The short timetable included developing a new transmission, and making a larger version of the rear engined, rear-wheel drive Simca 1000 "Poissy" engine, now displacing 1118 cc – up 10 cuin from the 944 cc "1.0 litre" unit used in the 1000 ('Mille'), while the 1500 used a 1.5 l engine.